- Beautiful wilderness beaches

 A specialist tour operator can aid in bringing your walking experience to life.
 Ruggedy Range offers quality guided walks.

 Booking a walk independently

-- Department of Conservation (DOC) Visitor Centres national wide can make hut or campsite bookings on your behalf.
+- DOC Visitor Centres nation-wide can make hut or campsite bookings on your behalf.
 A booking fee applies.

 - Information from DOC including features, track description and places to stay.
 Rakiura Track

 - Information from DOC about the 9 Great Walks